narensh/snakes-n-ladders-game/README.md

 PlayerName: 'Player A' | Board Size: 100 | MaxTurns: 30

 Sample Output:
-Turn # 1  | Dice Outcome: 1 | Player A moved from position 0 to 1
+Dice Outcome: 3 | Player A moved from position 0 to 3
-Turn # 2  | Dice Outcome: 1 | Player A moved from position 1 to 2
+Dice Outcome: 2 | Player A moved from position 3 to 5
-Turn # 3  | Dice Outcome: 6 | Player A moved from position 2 to 8
+Dice Outcome: 1 | Player A moved from position 5 to 6
-Turn # 4  | Dice Outcome: 4 | Player A moved from position 8 to 12
+Dice Outcome: 1 | Player A moved from position 6 to 7
-Turn # 5  | Dice Outcome: 4 | Player A moved from position 12 to 16
+Dice Outcome: 3 | Player A moved from position 7 to 10
-Turn # 6  | Dice Outcome: 3 | Player A moved from position 16 to 19
+Dice Outcome: 6 | Player A moved from position 10 to 16
-Turn # 7  | Dice Outcome: 3 | Player A moved from position 19 to 22
+Dice Outcome: 6 | Player A moved from position 16 to 22
-Turn # 8  | Dice Outcome: 3 | Player A moved from position 22 to 25
+Dice Outcome: 3 | Player A moved from position 22 to 25
-Turn # 9  | Dice Outcome: 5 | Player A moved from position 25 to 30
+Dice Outcome: 6 | Player A moved from position 25 to 31
-Turn # 10 | Dice Outcome: 6 | Player A moved from position 30 to 36
+Dice Outcome: 6 | Player A moved from position 31 to 37
-Turn # 11 | Dice Outcome: 1 | Player A moved from position 36 to 37
+Dice Outcome: 6 | Player A moved from position 37 to 43
-Turn # 12 | Dice Outcome: 5 | Player A moved from position 37 to 42
+Dice Outcome: 4 | Player A moved from position 43 to 47
-Turn # 13 | Dice Outcome: 6 | Player A moved from position 42 to 48
+Dice Outcome: 3 | Player A moved from position 47 to 50
-Turn # 14 | Dice Outcome: 2 | Player A moved from position 48 to 50
+Dice Outcome: 2 | Player A moved from position 50 to 52
-Turn # 15 | Dice Outcome: 6 | Player A moved from position 50 to 56
+Dice Outcome: 5 | Player A moved from position 52 to 57
-Turn # 16 | Dice Outcome: 2 | Player A moved from position 56 to 58
+Dice Outcome: 1 | Player A moved from position 57 to 58
-Turn # 17 | Dice Outcome: 3 | Player A moved from position 58 to 61
+Dice Outcome: 5 | Player A moved from position 58 to 63
-Turn # 18 | Dice Outcome: 1 | Player A moved from position 61 to 62
+Dice Outcome: 6 | Player A moved from position 63 to 69
-Turn # 19 | Dice Outcome: 5 | Player A moved from position 62 to 67
+Dice Outcome: 5 | Player A moved from position 69 to 74
-Turn # 20 | Dice Outcome: 2 | Player A moved from position 67 to 69
+Dice Outcome: 3 | Player A moved from position 74 to 77
-Turn # 21 | Dice Outcome: 4 | Player A moved from position 69 to 73
+Dice Outcome: 2 | Player A moved from position 77 to 79
-Turn # 22 | Dice Outcome: 3 | Player A moved from position 73 to 76
+Dice Outcome: 1 | Player A moved from position 79 to 80
-Turn # 23 | Dice Outcome: 3 | Player A moved from position 76 to 79
+Dice Outcome: 2 | Player A moved from position 80 to 82
-Turn # 24 | Dice Outcome: 5 | Player A moved from position 79 to 84
+Dice Outcome: 2 | Player A moved from position 82 to 84
-Turn # 25 | Dice Outcome: 6 | Player A moved from position 84 to 90
+Dice Outcome: 6 | Player A moved from position 84 to 90
-Turn # 26 | Dice Outcome: 4 | Player A moved from position 90 to 94
+Dice Outcome: 4 | Player A moved from position 90 to 94
-Turn # 27 | Dice Outcome: 2 | Player A moved from position 94 to 96
-Turn # 28 | Dice Outcome: 3 | Player A moved from position 96 to 99
-Turn # 29 | Dice Outcome: 5 | Player A didn't move, still at position 99
-Turn # 30 | Dice Outcome: 1 | Player A moved from position 99 to 100
+Dice Outcome: 6 | Player A moved from position 94 to 100
 Player A has Won
 ```